PhatDave/DatabaseDataGenerator/README.md

 **`Database.setTable(Table table)`**

-Sets the table which `Database.insertRow`˙will affect which is currently deprecated by `Database.insertRows()`
+Sets the table which `Database.insertRow` will affect which is currently deprecated by `Database.insertRows()`

 **`Database.connect(args) -> None`**